 Combining multiple applications on one instrument to optimize sample characterization

-Two hardened steel samples originating from different steps in the hardening process were analyzed using a specific solution for steel analysis.
-Sample-1 was taken right after the quenching step, sample-2 additionally underwent an annealing step.
+Two hardened steel samples originating from different steps in the hardening process were analyzed using the above- mentioned solution for steel analysis.
+Sample-1 was taken right after the quenching step, Sample-2 additionally underwent an annealing step.

 Retained austenite, crystallite size & microstrain, residual stress and texture measurements on both samples were performed to identify differences in sample properties resulting from the different stages in the process.

 No sample preparation was required prior to the measurements.
 The sample positioning and height adjustment were done fully automatically using the motorized chi-phi-X-Y-Z stage in combination with the camera as well as the laser alignment tool.

 Figure 2.
 Temperature profile during the hardening process of steel and images of the two steel samples analyzed in this study.
 Sample snapshots were taken with the Empyrean alignment camera.